Fr-Dae/UnityStation-Tutorial_module/README.md

 - Prevoir un nouveau tutoriel pour chaque departement.

+  ### 1.0.5 prototype review

-# Refined English translation, added line breaks for easier readability.
+* Refined English translation, added line breaks for easier readability.

-# Job selection screen
+* Job selection screen

 If possible ignore or not display the job selection screen, (especially since if you select mime, you get its skills in tutorial)